 CADD certificate programs may include some general education courses in communications, composition and mathematics.
 Most courses, though, focus on teaching students skills in CADD and related topics.
-Areas covered may include:
+Course topics may include:

 - Blueprint reading